Hosting and bandwidth provided by MacAce.net.

 *On June 26, 2014, Apple introduced a 16 GB configuration and cut the prices for the 32 GB and 64 GB configurations.

-Also see: All iPod models introduced in 2012.
+Also see: All iPhone models introduced in 2012.

 You also might be interested in reviewing all Geekbench 2 user submissions for devices with the iPod5,1 Model Identifier, which may include multiple models.